-The Office of the Inspector-General has a number of strategies in place to ensure risks associated with the delivery of information technology services are identified and managed.
+During the year, the Inspector-General also maintained comprehensive Business Continuity and Fraud Control plans.
+The Audit Committee is undertaking a review of these plans.
+Additionally, the Office of the Inspector-General has a number of strategies in place to ensure risks associated with the delivery of information technology services are identified and managed.
 This is against a background of the nature of the Inspector-General's work, and flexible operating environment, creating a relatively low-risk environment.
 The Inspector-General utilises the IT infrastructure and support systems of the Treasury under a service level agreement.
 Components of the Treasury information technology governance are listed below:

 - The IT Disaster Recovery Plan sets out the strategies and processes to restore services if a complete or partial loss of the Treasury central computing infrastructure occurs.
 The plan aims to restore services within an appropriate timeframe.

 - Business Continuity Plans apply to all of the Treasury IT application systems.
 Inspector-General of Taxation staff could continue to operate effectively from temporary work locations with portable computing equipment.

 - The IT Security Policy developed by Treasury addresses the requirements to protect information holdings and secure operation of the Inspector-General's IT resources.
 The policy is based on the protective security policies and standards in the Australian Protective Security Manual, the Draft Australian Communication Security Instruction — Electronic Security Instructions 33 (A).